befairyliu/SortAlgorithms/README.md

 ## How To Use?

-- [x] Open the project using and IDE.
+- [x] Open the project using any Java IDE.

 - [x] Pick which algorithm do you want to see and comment out the other.